 So how do you get out of a funk?

 Finding small positive actions that create positive moods.
 Embracing joy in the little moments.
 Moving your body in healing and nourishing ways.
 Surrounding yourself with uplifting relationships.
+I actually created an entire Vibrance Reset Toolbox to help you get out of a funk and reset your vibrance in your everyday life.

 1. Make Your Bed